Expand All | Collapse All

 ARTICLE 11.
 Proceedings of the Board

-11.1 The Board shall be responsible for the management for all the affairs of the ISE and may exercise all the powers and authorities conferred under this Constitution.
+11.1 The Board shall be responsible for the management of all the affairs of the ISE and may exercise all the powers and authorities conferred under this Constitution.

 11.3 The quorum necessary for the transaction of business of the Board shall be four (4).